lemocla/neon-hangman/README.md

     - ### **Difference:**

-      - **Game info:** category is displayed instead of levels
+      - **Game info:** category is displayed instead of levels.
-      - **Menu:** close button removed as not necessary
+      - **Menu:** close button has been removed as not necessary.
-      - **Settings:** categories have been added in addition to levels
+      - **Settings:** categories have been added to settings in addition to levels.
-      - **Popup points:** not implemented
+      - **Popup points:** not implemented.
-      - **Win message:** A leave button has been added as well as a line about in-game statistics
+      - **Win message:** A leave button has been added as well as a line about in-game statistics.
       - **Game over message:** A leave button has been added and content is laid out differently.

 - ### **Design**

-  Inspired by nostalgia, the design of the game aims to recreate the spirit of 80s retro arcade era with a modern twist.
+  Inspired by nostalgia, the design of the game aims to recreate the spirit of the 80s retro arcade era with a modern twist.

   - #### **Imagery**

     - Bricked navy background is designed using css only
-    - Neon hangman was designed as a svg (scalable vector graphic) with filter for colour and animated using css & javascript.
+    - Neon hangman was designed as a svg (scalable vector graphic), styled with filters and animated using css & javascript.

   - #### **Colour scheme**

-    The website uses bright colours and neon effect throughout, as well as gradients to add contrast and make elements blend more together.
+    The website uses bright colours and neon effects throughout, as well as gradients to add contrast and make elements blend more together.
-    All text on the website is white, except for the logo.
+    All texts on the website are white, except for the logo.

     Background colour | Color palette
     ------------------ | -----------------